 Get one with at least 30 bits.
-And it never hurts to have a few of the $1/6pc sets around too.
+And it never hurts to have a few of the $1/6pc sets around as well.

 |MG Silicone Conformal Coating : 422

 The best way to protect Arduino boards & RTC modules from moisture in the field.
 Apply in a fume hood, as this stuff is fairly nasty.

 |5″ Opening Pliers